blessedlex/Skynet-Zuckerberg-Edition/README.md

 [Appendix](https://github.com/blessedlex/Skynet-Zuckerberg-Edition/blob/master/appendixes.md)

 ## Project Methodology
-Based on the articles, we plan on examing and testing the code libraries for data vulnerablities.
+Based on the articles, we plan on examining and testing the code libraries for data vulnerablities.

 ### Discovery Stage
 **- To analyze the code libraries...**